 Beyond preventing the scope of networks from choking, edge computing serves another crucial purpose for IoT.
 With mission-critical tasks, it is absolutely imperative for IoT to remain secure and maintain accuracy over time.
 This is further complicated by the fact that most IoT devices are low-powered and are highly prone to hacking.
 Edge computing’s ability to process data without the need for transmission to the public cloud makes data safer by cutting its journey short.
 It also adds resilience and redundancy for data through its distributed architecture wherein data processing can continue uninterrupted even in the case of a breakdown somewhere in the network.
 Edge systems are also capable of producing cryptographic keys and securing the network, wherein communication with all locally connected IoT devices can be secured through the use of edge devices called ‘security agents’.

 How Edge Computing Can Help Secure the IoT

 - Network latency – Edge computing devices analyze data locally (at or near the point of data generation).
 Therefore, unlike cloud-processed data that relies on Internet bandwidth, there is zero latency involved.
 For highly precise time-sensitive IoT use cases, such as autonomous vehicles, that may require sub-second response times – this can literally make or break the efficacy.
 Consider reaching out to IT Support Houston to know more about latency reduction.

 - Improved data security and privacy – Edge computing can improve security and privacy by effectively reducing the number of sensors and actuators that need to be connected to the Internet.
 This can, in turn, minimize exposure to security attacks.
 With data processed locally, the amount of sensitive data sent through the network is also reduced.

-- Cost Effective – With reduced cloud usage and processing, cost goes down.
-Filtering of irrelevant data at the edge gateway also reduces cost of transmission of data.
+- Cost-Effective – With reduced cloud usage and processing, the cost goes down.
+Filtering of irrelevant data at the edge gateway also reduces the cost of transmission of data.